How to Putt: Learn Proper Golf Posture

 Learn how to putt with the correct putting posture and see your scores improve!
 According to 18birdies.com, “Golf scoring is set up to allow two putts per hole and still achieve par, which works out to about 50% of the overall score.”
 The better your putts, the lower your scores.
 Successful putting begins with proper posture.

 Before you work on your putting stance, learn proper driving posture.
 Your first shots on a hole are typically going to be long shots.
-If you haven’t already learned basic driving posture, watch Coach Meurig’s video below.
+If you haven’t already learned basic driving posture, watch Coach Meurig’s video below to help for golf swing for beginners.

 Golf Posture For Driving